 You probably have a selection of professional organizations you could join.
-So, why Ontario Fabricare Association?
-It's a great question, and we hope the information below will help you determine that you need to be part of OFA.
+So, why Canadian Fabricare Association?
+It's a great question, and we hope the information below will help you determine that you need to be part of CFA.

 ANNUAL CONFERENCE -- click for details on next event.

 PERC Rules and Regulations -- Canadian Environmental Protection Act (CEPA) regarding PERC use and disposal by dry cleaning facilities.